vuejs/composition-api/README.md

 ### Performance Impact

 Due the the limitation of Vue2's public API. `@vue/composition-api` inevitably introduced some extract costs.
-This should not concern you in most of the cases.

-You can check the [benchmarks](https://antfu.github.io/vue-composition-api-benchmark-results/) that comparing with Vue 2's option API and vue-next.
+You can check the [benchmark results](https://antfu.github.io/vue-composition-api-benchmark-results/) for more details.

 ### `Ref` Unwrap